AI use cases for Government: How Estonia is Leading the Way

 artificial intelligence for government

-It’s hard to believe that just 30 years ago, the small Baltic state of Estonia was lacking many of the services modern governments take for granted.
+It’s hard to believe that just 30 years ago, the small Baltic state of Estonia was lacking many of the public services modern governments take for granted.
 Nowadays, the country has not only bounced back from decades of Soviet administration but become a model for the way digital transformation can boost efficiency, security, transparency and inclusivity in the public sector.
 What’s more, innovation is booming: Estonia boasts six times more start-ups per capita than elsewhere in the European Union.

 Artificial intelligence use cases for government include: